 3. Unkempt Roots

 When this happens in conjunction with product build-up, you have a real nightmare on your hands.
 Your roots will likely start to get matted if growth is left unchecked after about 8 - 10 weeks (depending on how quickly your hair grows).
 I notice twisting happens on the extensions installed at my temples and edges, probably because those sections tend to be smaller.
 The individual braid or twist feels tighter than the rest, and when I look at it in the mirror the roots of those hairs have twisted around each other into a thin coil.
-PLEASE do yourself a favour and immediately take the braid/twist out if you experience this!
+PLEASE do yourself a favor and immediately take the braid/twist out if you experience this!
 Leaving it alone will put an enormous amount of stress on your hair follicles, resulting in breakage and/or hair loss.

 4. Popping Ends